Skip to main content

 Place about 25 charcoal briquettes in pyramid style into the center of the grill and light

-Allow the briquettes to ash over
+Allow the briquettes to start ashing over

-Oil to the grates (remember, if you're using oil spray, do not spray grates while over the hot briquettes; spray them outside the grill and several feet away from the grill)
+Oil the grates (remember, if you're using oil spray, do not spray grates while over the hot briquettes; spray them outside the grill and several feet away from the grill)

 Now, you can place the sprayed grates inside the grill and close the lid so they can get hot.